kailash-manasarovar/statement/docs/timeline/2025/may.md

 - Another thing she said to me on that day was, "you saved my life" - apparently with regards to a weekend in Scarborough I went on with them all in 2019.
 - I ask her why she says that.
 - She doesn't answer.
-- She also gives me a gift from the second-hand shop she works at that evening; a little money purse - I wonder if it had a tracking device from Adams inside - which I left at the hotel.
+- She also gives me a gift from the second-hand shop she works at that evening; a tiny cloth money purse - I wonder if it had a tracking device from Adams inside - which I left at the hotel.
 - As she's giving it to me, and I accept it and tell her she really shouldn't have, she looks over at Chris and makes a face as if to say, *see? she's taking it*, a communication that was totally inexplicable to me at the time.
 - I just assume she still hates me, like she always has, and is doing weird things because of her hatred.